Drawing an icosahedron

 [[0 -90]])))

 The 20 faces of an icosahedron occur in groups of five: five at the top around the north pole, five around the middle pointing down, five around the middle pointing up, and five around the bottom.
-Referring to vertices by their indexes in the sequence above, we have
+Referring to vertices by their indices in the sequence above, we have

 (def triangles